nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 title: User Guide
 ---

 ManaGease is a **desktop app for <ins>HR managers</ins> to manage full time staff in the workplace, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, ManaGease can get your contact management tasks done faster than traditional apps.
+If you can type fast, ManaGease can get your employee management tasks done faster than traditional apps.

 ---
 ## Table of Contents